How to Become a Flight Instructor

 In this article we’ll walk you through the requirements you’ll need to meet along with some tips on working through a certified flight instructor academy and passing your checkride.

-Requirements to Become a Certified Flight Instructor
+Certified Flight Instructor Requirements

 Before you pursue your CFI rating make sure you’ve met these requirements: